 1. Sand Away Patches

 In order to have a flawless finish for your woodwork or wall, it is mandatory to start by ensuring the wood surface is perfectly smooth.
 Some pro painters prefer to be referred by a more fitting title like a sander, due to the fact that much of their time is spend pushing sandpaper.

-Use a fine grit sanding paper attached to a sanding pole when sanding walls, starting from the baseboard to the ceiling.
-You can latter sand in a horizontal motion along the baseboard and ceiling.
+Use a fine-grit sanding paper attached to a sanding pole when sanding walls, starting from the baseboard to the ceiling.
+You can later sand in a horizontal motion along the baseboard and ceiling.
 A sanding sponge is more efficient for your woodwork as it is flexible and allows the painter to reach into crevices.

 2. Clean The Dirt From Your Wood Surface

-washing.
-These cleansers are ideal for washing varnished, enameled or painted surface prior to painting.
-They are useful as they improve adhesion of the new paint, allowing the paint to form a strong bond with the wood surface.
+These cleaners are ideal for washing varnished, enameled, or painted surface prior to painting.
+They are useful as they improve the adhesion of the new paint, allowing the paint to form a strong bond with the wood surface.

 3. Prime The Surface To Avoid A Blotchy Finish

 A professional painter will first fill any holes and patched cracks using a sparkling compound like putty.
 The next step after sealing with the compound should be applying a primer before the paint.
 Grooming the woodwork or wall with a primer helps to avoid a problem known as flashing.
 This is a condition where the compound sucks the moisture from directly applied paint, giving you a flat and dull finish.

 A pro will prefer a tinted grey primer or a color that matches the finish paint instead of using a white primer.
 This is because a tinted primer is better suited than a plain primer when you want to completely cover the existing paint.